ansys/pyansys-heart/doc/source/user_guide/simulator.rst

 simulator
 *********

 :attr:`Simulator <ansys.heart.simulator.simulator>` is used to link up different simulation steps for cardiac modeling.
-For example, for electrophysiology simulations, we typically need to firstly generate fiber orientation :attr:`BaseSimulator.compute_fibers` and Purkinje network :attr:`EPSimulator.compute_purkinje`, then start physical simulation.
-For mechanical simulations, it's necessary to compute the stress free configuration :attr:`MechanicsSimulator.compute_stress_free_configuration` before running the simulation.
+For example, for electrophysiology simulations, fiber orientation :attr:`BaseSimulator.compute_fibers` and Purkinje network :attr:`EPSimulator.compute_purkinje` are computed before launching the physical simulation.
+In mechanical analysis, it is necessary to compute the stress free configuration :attr:`MechanicsSimulator.compute_stress_free_configuration` before running the simulation.

 Based on different applications, different simulators need to be created.